Overview of Applied Behavior Analyst

 • Some feel that ABA therapy doesn’t allow patients to think for themselves.

-Once an individual decides that becoming an applied behavior analyst, the first step is determining his or her career goal.
-If becoming a board-certified behavior analyst is the end goal, the individual should look into different programs and certifications.
-At the very least, the individual will need a bachelor’s degree.
-The aspiring student should look into prerequisites that may need to be completed.
+Once you decide that becoming an applied behavior analyst, the first step is determining your career goal.
+If becoming a board-certified behavior analyst is the end goal, you should look into different programs and certifications.
+At the very least, you’ll need a bachelor’s degree.
+You should look into prerequisites that may need to be completed.
 Certifications also require certain academics.

-If the individual already possesses a bachelor’s degree, he or she may be able to use that as a foundation for entry into a master’s degree program in applied behavior analysis.
-The candidate should also check into the state’s requirements for licensure.
+If you already have a bachelor’s degree, you may be able to use that as a foundation to enter a master’s degree program in applied behavior analysis.
+You should also check into the state’s requirements for licensure.
 Most behavior analyst programs, including online programs, require that students complete a practicum or supervised work experience.
 Researching and making a checklist of all the requirements is a great way to get started in this career.

-The U.S. Bureau of Labor Statistics (BLS) predicted that psychologists overall should see an employment growth of 14 percent between 2016 and 2026.
+The U.S. Bureau of Labor Statistics (BLS) predicts that psychologists overall should see an employment growth of 14 percent between 2016 and 2026.
 Board-certified behavior analysts are becoming more in demand every year.
 The demand for applied behavior analysts doubled between 2012 and 2014.
-While the biggest demand was in the states of California, New Jerse, and Massachusetts, there was a demand for behavior analysts in almost every state.
+The biggest demand was in the states of California, New Jersey, and Massachusetts.
+However, there has been a demand for behavior analysts in almost every state.
 There is also an increasing number of certifications available for applied behavior analysts.
-The BCBA is the credential most in demand, which contributes to the increasing demand for board-certified applied behavior analysts.
+The BCBA is the credential most in demand.
+This contributes to the increasing demand for board-certified applied behavior analysts.

-The high success rate applied behavior analysts have reached in treating not just patients with autism but patients suffering mental and social disabilities has made applied behavior analysis a popular field with excellent job growth.
+Applied behavior analysts have seen a high success rate in treating not just patients with autism but patients suffering mental and social disabilities.
+This has made applied behavior analysis a popular field with excellent job growth.
 Working as an applied behavior analyst can be challenging at times but extremely rewarding for the right individual.